-What happens with your beloved fur baby when you leave them here for an anesthetic procedure?
+What happens with your beloved fur baby when you leave them with us for an anesthetic procedure?

-An iv catheter is placed and your pet is started on fluid therapy and pain medications and/or sedatives to make sure we are preventing the pain response early and calming the little nerves that can come with being in the hospital.
-Fluids are given to ensure proper hydration, control blood pressure and to help the internal organs to flush out the anesthetic drugs.
-A catheter allows a non painful way of giving the anesthetic drugs, allowing us to tailor the medications to your specific pet and gives us access to the blood supply should any emergency medications be needed.
+An intravenous catheter is placed and your pet is started on fluid therapy.
+Pain medications and/or sedatives are also administered before the procedure to ensure that we are preventing the pain response early and calming their little nerves that can come with being in the hospital.
+Fluids are given to ensure proper hydration, control blood pressure and to help the internal organs to flush out the anesthetic drugs post-op.
+A catheter allows a non painful way of giving the anesthetic drugs, allowing us to tailor the medications to your pet and gives us access to the blood supply should any emergency medications be needed.

-Once sedated, a breathing tube is placed to ensure no issues with their breathing and to make sure they are getting all the oxygen they need.
+Once sedated, a breathing tube is placed to ensure they are getting all the oxygen they need throughout the procedure.
 They are placed on oxygen mixed with an inhaled sedative to keep them under anesthesia and to allow us to give them the safest amount of drugs during their procedure.

 Pets are monitored in many ways.
-Most importantly, they have a personal veterinary anesthetic nurse with them at all times, monitoring their vital signs (heart rate, blood pressure, oxygen concentration, temperature, etc).
-They are also monitored using high quality anesthetic equipment which helps our nurses to better assess your pet, including an ECG.
+Most importantly, they have a personal veterinary nurse with them at all times monitoring their vital signs; heart rate, blood pressure, oxygen concentration, temperature, etc. They are also monitored using high quality anesthetic equipment which helps our nurses to better assess your pet, including an ECG.